Jaykul/DevOps2023-Building/ReadMe.md

 Skip what's already done.

 note: So let's start at the edge.
 In this case we're talking about the place where the code gets written.
-Whether that's a laptop, a beefy workstation, or a cloud-hosted devcontainer.
+Whether that's a laptop, a beefy workstation, or a cloud-hosted dev container.
 The bottom line is that you need to be able to quickly rebuild and test your code **locally** on the environment where you're authoring it.

 <!-- .slide: data-background="url(images/ccbysa.png) bottom 10px left 200px/auto 80px no-repeat, url(images/summit.png) bottom 10px right 10px/auto 80px no-repeat, url(images/pshsummit.svg) bottom 10px left 65%/30% 80px no-repeat, url(images/background.jpg) bottom 0px left 0px/100% 100px no-repeat" -->
 ---